1g4-mirror/pv/doc/DEVELOPERS.md

 Message catalogue files should all be encoded as UTF-8.

-To quickly test translations, use "`./configure --enable-static-nls`".
-This is not recommended for production use, because it replaces the system internationalisation libraries with some very simplistic alternatives, but it has the benefit of compiling the message catalogues directly into the program.
+_FIXME: The test below doesn't work on Debian with only en_GB installed, and also it looks like the compiled-in LOCALEDIR is overriding LOCPATH._

-This means that after making a change to a "`.po`" file, do this:
+After making a change to a "`.po`" file, test it by compiling it and installing to a temporary location, like this:

-    make
+    make install DESTDIR=/tmp/yourtest
+    localedef -f UTF-8 -i de_DE /tmp/yourtest/usr/local/share/locale/de_DE.UTF-8
+    LOCPATH=/tmp/yourtest/usr/local/share/locale \
-    LANG=de LC_ALL=en_GB.UTF-8 ./pv --help
+    LC_ALL=de_DE.UTF-8 ./pv --help

 Replace "`--help`" with whatever is appropriate for your test.
-In this example, the language being tested is "`de`" (German), on a system which is otherwise running in English with UTF-8 support.
+In this example, the language being tested is "`de`" (German), on a system which is running with UTF-8 support.

-To add a new language, edit "`autoconf/configure.in`".
-Look for this line:

-    for lang in de fr pl pt; do

-Add the new language code before the "`; do`".

-Create the new message catalogue file under "`src/nls/`" by copying "`src/nls/pv.pot`" to "`src/nls/xx.po`", where "`xx`" is the language code, and adjusting it.
+To add a new language, create the new message catalogue file under "`po/`" by copying "`po/pv.pot`" to "`po/xx.po`", where "`xx`" is the language code, and adjusting it.
+The "`.pot`" file is generated automatically by "`make`".

-Then run "`./generate.sh`" to generate a new "`configure`" script; you will need to run "`./configure --enable-static-nls`" and "`make`" afterwards.
+Next, add the language code to "`po/LINGUAS`" - this is a list of the 2-letter codes of the supported languages.

+Finally, run "`./config.status`" and "`make -C po update-po`".

-When the source code is updated, running "`make`" will update the "`pv.pot`" file so that it lists where all the messages are in the source, and running "`make update-po`" will use _msgmerge_ to update all of the "`.po`" files from the updated "`pv.pot`" file.
+When the source code is updated, running "`make -C po update-po`" will update the "`pv.pot`" file so that it lists where all the messages are in the source.
+It will also use _msgmerge_ to update all of the "`.po`" files from the updated "`pv.pot`" file.
 After doing this, look for missing translations (empty "`msgstr`" lines) or translations marked as "fuzzy", as these will need to be corrected by translators.